-Narcissists try to create relationships with other individuals where they try to control and manipulate them in order to feed their egos.
-They try to obtain a constant supply of admiration and attention from other people, which is known as a narcissistic supply.
+Narcissists try to create relationships with others where they try to control and manipulate them in order to feed their egos.
+Do you feed constant supply of admiration and attention to a narcissist?
+Here are 10 warning signs of narcissistic supply and how to heal from it.

 Narcissist in a Nutshell